Refined curve counting with descendants and quantum mirrors: Introduction

-This follows from Theorem \ref{thm:main} due to the fact that the product structure on the quantum mirror algebra is defined in terms of the broken line counts appearing in \eqref{scattering invariant}.
-For more detail, see Section \ref{Subsection : product structure}.
+This follows from Theorem~\ref{thm:main} due to the fact that the product structure on the quantum mirror algebra is defined in terms of the broken line counts appearing in \eqref{scattering invariant}.
+For more detail, see Section~\ref{Subsection : product structure}.

-The proof of Theorem \ref{thm:main} follows a higher genus version of the strategy of the proof of the weak Frobenius structure conjecture in \cite{mandel2021theta}.
-We use the technique of factoring the quantum scattering diagram \cite{gross2010vertex}, as well as the connection between the Hamiltonians in the consistent quantum scattering diagram and tropical curves \cite{bousseau2020quantumtrop,filippini2015block} to relate the right hand side to tropical curve counts with an $s$-valent vertex.
+The proof of Theorem~\ref{thm:main} follows a higher-genus version of the strategy of the proof of the weak Frobenius structure conjecture in \cite{mandel2021theta}.
+We use the technique of factoring the quantum scattering diagram, see \cite{gross2010vertex}, as well as the connection between the Hamiltonians in the consistent quantum scattering diagram and tropical curves, see \cite{bousseau2020quantumtrop,filippini2015block}, to relate the right-hand side to tropical curve counts with an $s$-valent vertex.
 The refined multiplicity of the $s$-valent vertex appears due to the non-commutative product rule of the quantum torus, after symmetrising.
-We then use the degeneration formula in logarithmic Gromov--Witten theory, together with the refined descendant tropical correspondence theorem of \cite{kennedyhunt2023tropical} to connect the left hand side to the same tropical curve counts.
-As in \cite{kennedyhunt2023tropical}, there are extra subtleties in the degeneration formula in this higher genus, descendant setting.
+We then use the degeneration formula in logarithmic Gromov--Witten theory, together with the refined descendant tropical correspondence theorem of \cite{kennedyhunt2023tropical} to connect the left-hand side to the same tropical curve counts.
+As in \cite{kennedyhunt2023tropical}, there are extra subtleties in the degeneration formula in this higher-genus, descendant setting.